 Place: Bass Hall at The Monadnock Center for History and Culture, 19 Grove Street

-The League of Women Voters is a non-partisan political organization dedicated to a more informed voting public.
-One of our voter service activities is hosting candidate forums in order to allow the public to meet the candidates and hear their views and positions.
+The League of Women Voters is a non-partisan political organization dedicated to informing the voting public.
+Toward that end, one of our voter service activities is hosting candidate forums in order to allow the public to meet the candidates and hear their views on a variety of topics.
 The PeterboroughPlus unit hosted last year’s Peterborough Candidate Forum (also moderated by Liz Tentarelli, President of LWVNH) as well as Candidate Forums for House of Representatives and State Senate races.
 We have a proven track record for fair, informative, non-partisan Candidate Forums.

 PLEASE READ CAREFULLY THE FOLLOWING INFORMATION ABOUT EVENT PROTOCOL